 In the end, Morty, Tripper, Roxanne, and the CITs sing around a campfire as the camp prepares to close at the end of summer.
 Rudy has already decided to return to camp next year and Roxanne agrees to live with Tripper.
 The two ride off on Tripper’s motorcycle, leading the buses out of camp and leaving Morty behind on a raft in the middle of the lake.

-Harold Ramis said that Reitman was not sure whether Murray would participate until he showed up for the third day of filming.
+Harold Ramis said that Reitman was not sure whether Murray would participate until he showed up for the third day of shooting.

 Filming took place at Camp White Pine, on Hurricane Lake, between Haliburton and West Guilford, Ontario.

-There was a consensus, however, that Murray, the ‘Saturday Night Live’ regular, renders the movie vitality and elan.
-Murray’s riffing adds a spark that sets it apart from numerous subpar entries in a frequently uninspired genre.
+There was a consensus, however, that Murray, the ‘Saturday Night Live’ regular, renders the movie both vitality and elan.
+Murray’s riffing added a spark that sets it apart from numerous subpar entries in a frequently uninspired genre.

 It also became the highest-grossing Canadian film in the U.S. with combined gross of $43 million, and $70 million worldwide.

-The score was composed by Elmer Bernstein and other musicians also contributed to the soundtrack including Mary MacGregor (performing “Good Friend”), David Naughton (performing “Makin’ It,” serving as the theme for his title sitcom, which was cancelled before the film’s release), and Rick Dees and His Cast of Idiots (performing the title theme “Meatballs”).
+The score was largely composed by Elmer Bernstein.
+Other musicians who also contributed to the soundtrack included Mary MacGregor (performing “Good Friend”), David Naughton (performing “Makin’ It,” serving as the theme for his title sitcom, which was cancelled before the film’s release), and Rick Dees and His Cast of Idiots (performing the title theme “Meatballs”).
 “Good Friend” and “Makin’ It” made the Billboard and Cashbox pop charts (see below).

 Recycling: Sequels